 As a Pre-Health Core Studies student, the courses you take will depend on your prior coursework, and we will work closely with you to prepare an individual course of study tailored to your background and goals.
 You have the option to complete this program on a full- or part-time basis, providing you flexibility to gain critical clinical and research experiences while you take classes.

 Students with no science background typically complete the Core Studies program in two years, while those with some prior science coursework may be able to complete the requirements in less time.
 We strongly encourage you to discuss your study plan and timeline as part of the admissions interview process or by scheduling a time to speak with the program director after you have accepted an offer of admission.
 You can view our sample schedules to get an idea of options for a Core Studies curriculum.

 Pre-Health Core Studies curriculum

 As a Core Studies student, you will take the introductory science courses required for admission to most medical, dental, nursing or veterinary schools: general chemistry, introductory biology, organic chemistry, physics and biochemistry.
 General chemistry, introductory biology, organic chemistry and physics sequences consist of two semesters, and each semester includes a lab.
 Many of the core courses are math-intensive and may require additional course work to be successful.

-If you would like to complete the requirements in one year, your core studies must begin in the summer with chemistry.
-The following academic year will include biology, organic chemistry and physics, thus preparing students for the May-June MCAT, DAT or GRE.
+If you intend to complete the requirements in one year, your core studies must begin in the summer with chemistry.
+The following academic year will include biology, organic chemistry physics and biochemistry, thus preparing students for the May-June MCAT, DAT or GRE.